PSSUN/STMinerDoc/source/Introduction/Introduction.md

 &emsp;More technically, MDS refers to a set of related ordination techniques used in information visualization, in particular to display the information contained in a distance matrix.
 It is a form of non-linear dimensionality reduction.

+Finally, [K-Means](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) was employed to conduct clustering on the genes from the embedding space.

 **Referance**:
  - Borg, I.; Groenen P. Springer Series in Statistics (1997) [Modern Multidimensional Scaling - Theory and Applications](https://link.springer.com/book/10.1007/0-387-28981-X)